Hutsuls: Language

-Hutsul is considered to be a dialect of Western Ukrainian with some Polish and Ukrainian influences) along with Pokuttia-Bukovina dialect and the dialects of the Lemkos and Boykos.
+In Ukraine, Hutsul dialect is classified among Southwestern Ukrainian dialects, with its closest counterparts being the Pokuttia-Bukovyna, Boiko and Middle Zakarpattian dialects.
+However, all three are also often classified as either their own languages or as dialects of Rusyn.

-Since the annexation of western Ukraine regions, including Ivano-Frankivsk and Chernivtsi oblast as well as Transcarpathia by the Soviet Union, compulsory education has been conducted only in standardized literary Ukrainian.
+Since the annexation of western Ukraine regions, including Ivano-Frankivsk and Chernivtsi Oblast as well as Transcarpathia by the Soviet Union, compulsory education has been conducted only in standardized literary Ukrainian.
 In recent years there have been grassroots efforts to keep the traditional Hutsul dialect alive.